mglt/draft-mglt-ipsecme-ikev2-diet-esp-extension/draft-ietf-ipsecme-ikev2-diet-esp-extension.md

 : The identifier of the EHCP Name. (see {{tab:hcp-name}})

 Proposal Length (2 octets):
-: The length in octet  of the Proposal Data
+: The length in octets  of the Proposal Data

 Proposal Data:
-:A Proposal contains a set of parameters that are represented via Transform Attribute format {{!RFC7296, Section 3.3.5}} and detailed further as described in {{sec-parameters}}.
+: A Proposal contains a set of parameters that are represented via Transform Attribute format {{!RFC7296, Section 3.3.5}} and detailed further as described in {{sec-parameters}}.

 # Attributes for Rules Generation {#sec-parameters}

-Attributes for Rules Generation (AfRG) follow the same format as the Transform Attribute {{!RFC7296, Section 3.3.5}} reminded for convenience below:
+Attributes for Rules Generation (AfRG) follow the same format as the Transform Attribute {{!RFC7296, Section 3.3.5}} copied for convenience in {{fig-attribute}}.

 ~~~
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1